prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

 ### Don't version WAL, don't introduce a flag

+Pro:
+* One issue with a flag is that we lose "automatic" rollout for some users e.g. what if we will have another v3 WAL version, but users sets an explicit `--storage.tsdb.stateful.write-wal-version=v3` option?
+For those users they will need to make a manual choice and there might be not aware of benefits of a new WAL or do any work to test new WAL for their setup.
+With raw two-fold strategy format is forced, but also transparent (if without issues).

 Cons:
 * Takes more time for features to be available to users
 * Demotivating for format changes (long feedback loop)